Watershed health — Puget Sound Region update

 Graph showing mostly positively trending B-IBI scores in the region.

-We used B-IBI ratings from 2009 and 2013 to obtain the percentage of stream kilometers in good, fair, and poor conditions for the Puget Sound Region.
-Error bars represent 95% confidence intervals.
+We used B-IBI ratings from 2009, 2013, and 2021 to obtain the percentage of stream kilometers in good, fair, and poor conditions for the Puget Sound Region.
+Error bars represent 95% confidence.

 Flip through our field photos!